When you’re spearfishing, shallow water blackout is a real risk.

 Factors that increase your risk of shallow water blackout

-- Hyperventilation tricks your body into thinking it has more oxygen than it needs
+- Hyperventilation tricks your body into thinking it has more oxygen than it does

 - Being hungry and dehydrated will reduce your ability to process oxygen